 Writing at the Telegraph, Michael Weiss has already called this:

 “A proud day for Labour, Britain and her Government.”

 How long can Labour MPs go on leaving their own party vulnerable to such sarcastic attacks?Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.